stephensekula/Dedman-Thesis-Latex-Template/README.md

 - `src/acknowledgements.tex`: Replace with your acknowledgements
 - `src/appendix_A.tex`: Rename to a descriptive name of the contents of the file

-> Note: There is probably some smarter way to incorporate changes directly into a thesis repo using Git submodules or using selective `git cherry-pick`.
-However, the maintainer hasn't spent time figuring that out yet.

 Now that you've added the submodule remember to commit the generated `.gitmodules` file and the submodule.

 ### Update

-To update the submodule with the remote and then update your base LaTeX files run the updater.
+To update the submodule with the remote (updating your base LaTeX files) run the updater.

 ```bash
 bash Dedman-Thesis-Latex-Template/update_template.sh